 Principle 1: Decision-making in the College Composition program emerges from the local needs of students, teachers, the program, the department, the college, and the university.

 I’ve referred to this principle in passing as “from the ground up.”
-I’ve also done some writing about it (up to and including its phenomenological basis) in a chapter for an edited collection that is currently under review (see my WPA publications and presentations page for information on that).
+I’ve also done some writing about it (up to and including its phenomenological basis) in a chapter for an edited collection that is currently in the pipeline to publication (see my WPA publications and presentations page for information on that).